-Dial pointer issues: If the dial pointer gets stuck at one end or if it is misaligned, hold down one of the preset buttons in the same band you are in for 5-10 seconds to realign or free dial pointer.
+Dial pointer issues: If the dial pointer gets stuck at one end or if it is misaligned, hold down one of the 5 preset buttons for 5-10 seconds to realign or free dial pointer.
 If the dial pointer is stuck at one end of the dial, turn the tuning knob.
 The dial pointer should try to move while you're turning the knob.
 Continue to turn the tuning knob until the pointer resets itself.